-The Manager absorbed a portion of the operating expenses of the Pool during the six-month periods ended June 30, 2018 and 2017 (note 5).
-As per the prospectus, the Manager may discontinue absorbing operating expenses at any time.
+The Manager absorbed a portion of the operating expenses of the Pool during the six-month periods ended June 30, 2020 and 2019 (note 5).
+In accordance with the prospectus, the Manager may discontinue absorbing operating expenses at any time.